fbpx

 When to plant tulip bulbs

-Cooler climates like these tend to get winter frost much more quicker than warm climates.
+Cooler climates like these tend to get winter frost much more quickly than warm climates.
 When the ground gets below freezing, it can be difficult for your bulb to grow roots and attach to the ground.
-For best results when planting your tulip bulbs, aim for planting during September-October as the weather is optimal but the soil is not generally frozen.
+For best results when planting your tulip bulbs, aim to plant during September-October as the weather is optimal, but the soil is not generally frozen.
 This timing is especially important in nutrient-poor soils, where a bulb fertilizer is mixed into the soil during planting.

 In Zones 5-7, tulip bulbs need to be planted from October to early November for best results.
 Zones 5-7 include portions of Michigan, New York, and Ohio.
 In the coolest spots, winter air can get down to -20°F (-26°C).